 "Stained Glass" Paper Crafts

 You can use colored paper to create beautiful faux stained glass projects.
-This is a guide about "stained glass" paper crafts.
+This is a page about "stained glass" paper crafts.

 Deli lids and scraps of tissue paper can make beautiful "stained glass" window decorations for your kid's room.